miltonra/RomCom/docs/sphinx/source/pages/base.rst

 ``base.models``
 ^^^^^^^^^^^^^^^^^^^^
 Provides BaseClasses for RomCom software objects.
+These classes provide software objects which are *always* perfectly synchronized with the filesystem.

 Classes
 ---------------------

-:doc:`api/rc/base/models/index` comprises the following classes, from which much of RomCom derives.
+:doc:`api/rc/base/models/index` (click for further details) comprises the following classes, from which much of RomCom derives.

 *Store*
 ^^^^^^^^^^^^